Climate Solutions

 • Emory composts pre-consumer food waste, which enhances carbon sequestration in soils and reduces methane emissions from food waste in landfills.

-• Emory continues to invest in renewable energy on campus through utilization of solar photovoltaic power, a cogeneration steam plant, B5 biofuel in the Cliff Shuttles, and geothermal technologies.
+• Emory continues to invest in renewable energy on campus through utilization of solar photovoltaic power, a cogeneration steam plant, B5 biofuel in the Emory Shuttles, and geothermal technologies.

 • Emory University does not currently hold direct stock or bonds in public companies producing fossil fuels.
 Emory performs quarterly negative screenings of its investment portfolio and holds several investments in businesses with exemplary sustainability performance.